-Domestic workers can submit a sick leave complaint by email or mail.
-Download the complaint form (in PDF).
+Domestic workers can submit a safe and sick leave complaint by email or mail.

-Employment agencies that refer job applicants to a position as a domestic or household employee must give each applicant DCA's Domestic or Household Employees: Statement of Employee Rights and Employer Responsibilities.
+Employment agencies that refer job applicants to a position as a domestic or household employee must give each applicant DCWP's Domestic or Household Employees: Statement of Employee Rights and Employer Responsibilities.

-Agencies must also use DCA's Job Description Form (Statement of Job Conditions) and give the completed form to each job applicant it refers to a position as a domestic or household employee.
+Agencies must also use DCWP's Job Description Form - Statement of Job Conditions and give the completed form to each job applicant it refers to a position as a domestic or household employee.

-Questions?
-Businesses can contact DCA in the following ways:
+Businesses can contact DCWP in the following ways:

-Employers should be prepared to provide information about their business so that DCA can provide general guidance about whether the law applies to their business.
+Employers should be prepared to provide information about their business so that DCWP can provide general guidance about whether the law applies to their business.